ottemo/ultimo/INSTALL.md

 Use gulp to compile the Angular dashboard for Ottemo:```gulp build```

-These builds will create a directory named "dist" within 'storefront' and 'dashboard'.
+These builds will create a directory named "dist" within 'store-ng' and 'dashboard'.

 #### Configure Foundation
 ```